 It's hard to deny that Apple has a pretty nice ecosystem for all their devices.
 If you have an iPhone, an iPad, or a Mac, then you've most likely been tempted by what Apple has to offer in the headphone department.
-Unfortunately, although Apple has released a few headsets, some under the Beats brand, they do not have as many wireless in-ears and earbuds to choose from.
-This means that not all the recommendations on this list will benefit from the W1 chip that gives earbuds like the Apple AirPods a slight performance boost and better ease of use on iOS devices.
+Although Apple has released a few headphones, some under the Beats brand, they don’t give a very wide selection to choose from.
+This means that not all the recommendations on this list will benefit from the W1/H1 chip that gives earbuds like the Apple AirPods a slight performance boost and better ease of use on iOS devices.
 However, all the recommendations will work with your iPhone and iPad wirelessly, some with app support on iOS for better customization features.

-The best wireless earbuds for iPhone that we've tested so far are the Beats BeatsX.
-Apple acquired the Beats brand a few years ago and since then has released a couple of headsets with the W1 chip.
-Headphones with this chip like the BeatsX have a slight performance boost when paired with your iPhone compared to an Android device.
-They are already fairly versatile and balanced-sounding headphones with a super flexible around-the-neck design that you can easily fold and shove into your pockets.
+The best earbuds for iPhone that we've tested so far are the Beats Powerbeats3 Wireless.
+Since Apple acquired the Beats brand a few years ago, they’ve released a few models with the W1 chip.
+Headphones with this chip, like the Powerbeats3, perform slightly better when paired with iOS devices.
+They have an ear-hook design that ensures great stability for athletes and have an in-line remote that’s practical and easy-to-use.

-The Anker SoundBuds Curve sound better than the Apple AirPods for a fraction of the cost.
-They pack a lot of bass, but are overall pretty well-balanced for budget in-ears.
+These headphones sound better than the Apple AirPods 2 2019 for a fraction of the cost.
+They pack a lot of bass, but are pretty well-balanced overall for budget in-ears.
 They also have better noise isolation performance than the AirPods, though not as good as Jabra Elite Active 65t.
-The SoundBuds Curve also have a fairly decent battery, lasting for nearly 13 hours on a single charge.
+These headphones also have a fairly decent battery, lasting for nearly 13 hours on a single charge.

-Like the Jabra Elite Active 65t and the Jaybird X4, the SoundBuds Curve aren't made with Apple’s W1 chip, so they have to be paired like a regular Bluetooth device and don’t have the same latency and range benefits that the BeatsX and the AirPods do.
+These headphones don’t have Apple’s W1 or H1 chip, so they have to be paired like a regular Bluetooth device and don’t benefit from the same latency and range benefits that other headphones do.
+They also don’t have a power-saving feature, so they need to be shut off when not in use or else the battery will continue to drain.
 That said, they offer great value for the price and are a solid budget option for iPhone users.